St Richard's Catholic College: House system

-Howard spent ten years in the Tower until his death from dysentery.
-He petitioned the Queen as he lay dying to allow him to see his wife and his son, who had been born after his imprisonment.
-He was refused.
-He remained in the Tower, never seeing his wife or daughter again, and died alone on Sunday 19 October 1595.
-He was immediately acclaimed as a Catholic Martyr.

-School Awards
+School awards

 St Richard's has been awarded, by the government, a Leading Edge Status.
 This means that they have been recognised as an example to others in how they teach.
 Also St Richard's is a Fairtrade School.

 Performance

 In 2018, St Richards was ranked as second in the county for Progress 8 attainment; its rating stands as 'well above average'.

+The 2023 GCSE results of the school showed that it is well above average compared to the national results from previous and current years with 41% of all subjects graded between 7–9 and 84% 4–9 in BASICs measures despite the results being graded down to pre-COVID levels from 2019.

+St Richard’s Catholic College continues to be one of the best performing schools in East Sussex and in the top 2% of schools nationally, even competing against Grammar and independent schools.